 But while many environmental activists and organizations have been focusing on the project’s northern, cross-border portion, the damage of increased tar sands production will inevitably occur when work crews with TransCanada’s subcontractor, Michel’s, finish the job at Crawford’s farm.

-And she has a point.
-The southern leg of the pipeline, which runs from Cushing, Oklahoma, to Nederland, Texas, is the third phase of not just one potential pipeline but of a system of pipelines that is too easily misunderstood in the media.
+She has a point: The southern leg of the pipeline, which runs from Cushing, Oklahoma, to Nederland, Texas, is the third phase of not just one potential pipeline but of a system of pipelines that is too easily misunderstood in the media.

 The Keystone system’s first phase began with the original Keystone I pipeline, which runs from Alberta, Canada, and makes a stop in Steele City, Nebraska, before turning and heading east to Patoka, Illinois.
 The pipeline was finished in June of 2010, and has since spilled more than 35 times.
 Shortly after completion of Keystone I, the company finished a much smaller extension of the system, phase two, from Steele City to Cushing in February of 2011.

-Cushing, Oklahoma, is known as the “pipeline crossroads of the world,” and is a major trading hub for the oil industry.
-When President Obama gave his “all of the above” energy speech in that city in March of 2012, he ordered the southern leg of the Keystone XL pipeline, known to Southerners as the “Gulf Coast Project,” expedited, declaring that he would cut the “red tape” holding up the process.
+Cushing is known as the “pipeline crossroads of the world,” and is a major trading hub for the oil industry.
+When President Obama gave his “all of the above” energy speech in that city in March of 2012, he ordered the southern leg of the Keystone XL pipeline, known to southerners as the “Gulf Coast Project,” expedited, declaring that he would cut the “red tape” holding up the process.